neysay/technicolor_test/README.md

     *Built in ORM to handle queries regardless of database chosen.
     (Although that abstraction is not so great for the 'group by' case, as I found out while working on this)

+    *Choose to add bootstrap with crispy-forms for nice form validation handling.
+Added bonus makes webpage mobile responsive for free.
 ```